Last reviewed on 23 August 2023

 Ref: 42943

-We used the Governance Handbookacademy trust governance guidance, advice from governor recruitment charity Governors for Schools, and our governance expert Matt Miller, to write this article.
+We used the now-withdrawn Governance Handbook and academy trust governance guidance, as well as advice from governor recruitment charity Governors for Schools and our associate governance expert Matt Miller, to write this article.

 Use our other article if you're looking to recruit maintained school governors.